gysa2001/projects/README.md

 # University projects
-The following is a list of the projects I have completed during the last three years of my studies at the university.
+The following is a list of the various projects that I have completed over the past three years of my studies at the university.

 ## Project List:
 1. **Task Management App**